 Should I File For Social Security Disability Benefits Too?

 Your insurance company will often require you to file a disability claim with the Social Security Administration (SSA) if your long term disability claim is approved.
 This is because most insurance policies allow the insurance company to reduce the amount of your monthly disability insurance benefit by the amount of your monthly Social Security Disability (SSD) benefits.
 However, the law requires that your condition last, or be expected to last, for 12 months or more.
 This is not the case with long term disability benefits.
 As such, you could be denied Social Security Disability benefits despite your disability insurance case being approved.

 Hire an Attorney Who Can Handle Both Claims

-Since the Social Security claim process can take a long time it may be beneficial to file a disability claim with the Social Security Administration while your long-term disability claim is still pending.
-You may even be able to use one disability lawyer that is experienced with both types of cases to represent you in both disability claims, such as those at the Ortiz Law Firm.
-Nick Ortiz is a Board-Certified Social Security Disability lawyer with years of experience with Social Security law.
+Since the Social Security claim process can take a long time it may be beneficial to file a disability claim with the Social Security Administration while your long term disability claim is still pending.
+You may even be able to use one disability lawyer who is experienced with both types of cases to represent you in both disability claims, such as those at the Ortiz Law Firm.
+Nick Ortiz is a Social Security Disability lawyer with years of experience with Social Security law.

 How a Long Term Disability Attorney Can Help

 Asthma affects many Americans.
 Because of this condition’s nature, it significantly limits how some people work and live, even though many individuals can live with it.
 Essentially, everyday, mundane activities can be life-threatening for some people with severe cases of asthma.